2011 AEM 1-DAY CLASSIC - EVENT REGULATIONS

 acceptable).

-details of Transport sections linking these will be provided to competitors in
+Transport sections linking these will be provided to competitors in the

 The organizers reserve the right to amalgamate categories with insufficient